Vestmark

 10_1_18_blog_hero

-How would YOU define sleeve-level accounting?
+How would one define sleeve-level accounting?

 Sleeve tax-lot accounting is a portfolio accounting technique in which holdings for a single custodial account are tracked in separate account sleeves.
 Effectively, each sleeve within an account is managed as its own portfolio with its own set of tax lots, cash, and transactions.